troywilsonsportsscience/One-Sample-Statistical-Test-Tool-Parametric-Nonparametric-/README.md

 ## Contact

-Created and maintained by **Troy Wilson**.
+Created and maintained by **Troy Wilson** with the assistance of OpenAI's ChatGPT to help structure code, explain statistical logic, and improve documentation clarity.
 For issues or feature requests, please use the GitHub Issues tab.
-This project was developed with the assistance of OpenAI's ChatGPT to help structure code, explain statistical logic, and improve documentation clarity.